Chapter Seven: Structures

 Move - see Chapter 9:

 By adding appropriate propulsion elements, a Mechanik can turn his Field Construction into a Vehicle.
-On a ground vehicle these might be wheels, legs, or treads; a flier might have jet engines, propellers, or rockets; on a seafaring craft, these might be sails, sternwheels, or manned oars.
+On a ground vehicle, these might be wheels, legs, or treads.
+A flier might have jet engines, propellers, or rockets.
+On a seafaring craft, these might be sails, sternwheels, or manned oars.

-Weapons - see Chapter 8:
+Weapons - see Chapter 8: Weaponry

 Field-Constructed weapons work the same way as regular weapons, described later on in Chapter Eight: players determine the basic type of weapon under construction and measure its Size, and these two factors determine its stats and abilities.
 The new weapon is subject to all the same limitations as a pre-built one, especially concerning Weapon Size limitations for how many Weapons a Structure is able to use at the same time.